bvberkum/docutils-ext/README.rst

   - ``dotmpe.du.builder`` has some packages with specific Reader/Parser/Writer
     component configurations, but frontend is undergoing work.

-These are currently working and maintained.

 To be completed
-  - extractor/form framework
+  - extractor/form framework (esp. documentation)
   - reST forms.
 TODO: docs.
 The ``dotmpe.du.form``\ `FormProcessor`, used in transforms (``form1``) and extractors (``form2``).
     Forms allow for ``fields_spec`` which is used on the document tree like ``settings_spec`` is on argv.
     Enable validation, feedback and more structured definitions of extractors.